Anello-Photonics/docs-A1/docs/troubleshooting.rst

 Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-On Ubuntu/Debian, the AMarinerControl.AppImage may require the following libraries:
+On Ubuntu/Debian, the AMarinerControl.AppImage may require installing the following libraries:

 .. code-block:: bash
     :caption: Terminal